matzapata/zokrates-vote/README.md

-# Zokrates Tornado
+# Zokrates vote

-A simple implementation of tornado to showcase zokrates.
+Anonymous voting on Ethereum blockchain using zero knowledge proof with zokrates.

 Commands: